-AMERICUS (June 28, 2013)—Harold Isaacs, Ph.D., professor emeritus of history at Georgia Southwestern State University (GSW), has edited “Winds of Change: Crisis and Critique in the Third World,” the Spring 2013 issue of “Journal of Third World Studies” (JTWS).
-The Journal is published by the Association of Third World Studies, Inc. (ATWS).
+AMERICUS (Dec.
+4, 2013)—Harold Isaacs, Ph.D., professor emeritus of history at Georgia Southwestern State University, has edited “Major Third World Developments in the Late 20th and Early 21st Centuries,” the Fall 2013 issue of Journal of Third World Studies (JTWS), published by the Association of Third World Studies (ATWS).

 AMERICUS (Nov.
 21, 2013)--Nedialka Iordanova, Ph.D., associate professor of chemistry, was announced as Georgia Southwestern State University’s 2013-14 Featured Scholar today by President Kendall A. Blanchard, Ph.D.

 AMERICUS (May 21, 2014)—The Georgia Southwestern Foundation Board of Trustees held its spring full board meeting Friday, May 16 with Chairman Jimmy Skipper presiding.
 Local real estate agent Mark Pace will serve as the new Chairman and will lead the group for the next two years.

 AMERICUS (May 22, 2014)--The Georgia Trust for Historic Preservation presented Georgia Southwestern State University with an Excellence in Rehabilitation Award Friday for its renovation of Collum Hall in 2011.